 3.18 Leave of Absence

-A student may be authorised to take a leave of absence from their programme of study and should discuss this first with an adviser and then write to the Student Programmes Office.
+A student may be authorised to take a leave of absence from their programme of study and should discuss this first with an adviser and then write to the Student Programmes Team.
 Students will remain matriculated students of the University and may not qualify for Jobseeker’s Allowance.
 If the leave of absence is for health reasons or other extenuating circumstances, you should refer students to the Student Money Advice team for benefits information.

 An undergraduate student may take a leave of absence from their programme of studies for a maximum of two years cumulatively (eg. 4 semesters).